jaspector

 Specific inspection time windows vary by inspector availability and workload.
 Given the rural nature of unincorporated Chaves County (distances can be significant), allow extra lead time for scheduling.

-Typical inspection sequence: Typical sequence for residential new construction: (1) Foundation/footing inspection after excavation and rebar placement, before concrete pour; (2) Underground utilities inspection for plumbing and electrical rough-in below slab; (3) Slab inspection after under-slab work complete and formwork set; (4) Framing inspection after structural framing, roofing sheathing, fire blocking, and bracing are complete; (5) Rough electrical, plumbing, and mechanical after rough-in work is complete and before walls are closed; (6) Insulation inspection after insulation installed, before drywall; (7) Final inspection when all work is complete, systems are operational, and structure is ready for occupancy.
+Typical sequence: Typical sequence for residential new construction: (1) Foundation/footing inspection after excavation and rebar placement, before concrete pour; (2) Underground utilities inspection for plumbing and electrical rough-in below slab; (3) Slab inspection after under-slab work complete and formwork set; (4) Framing inspection after structural framing, roofing sheathing, fire blocking, and bracing are complete; (5) Rough electrical, plumbing, and mechanical after rough-in work is complete and before walls are closed; (6) Insulation inspection after insulation installed, before drywall; (7) Final inspection when all work is complete, systems are operational, and structure is ready for occupancy.
 Commercial inspection sequence may include additional discipline-specific inspections (structural, fire suppression, accessibility).

-Do I need a building permit in unincorporated Chaves County, NM?
+01 Do I need a building permit in unincorporated Chaves County, NM?

 A permit is required for all new construction, additions, alterations, repairs to structural elements, demolitions, and changes of occupancy.
 Trade permits (electrical, plumbing, mechanical) are required for any new or modified installations.
 Agricultural buildings on bona fide farms used solely for agricultural purposes may be exempt from permit requirements under New Mexico law.

-How much does a building permit cost in unincorporated Chaves County, NM?
+02 How much does a building permit cost in unincorporated Chaves County, NM?

+Building permit fees in unincorporated Chaves County, NM are set by the local building department and vary by project type and valuation.
 The minimum permit fee is approximately $50.
 Fees are calculated as: First $15,000 of construction valuation: $3.00 per $1,000; valuation over $15,000: $1.00 per $1,000.
 Plan check fee: 20% of the building permit fee, paid at time of submittal.

-How do I apply for a building permit in unincorporated Chaves County, NM?
+03 How do I apply for a building permit in unincorporated Chaves County, NM?

-1. Confirm that the property is in unincorporated Chaves County (not within any municipality).
+To apply for a building permit in unincorporated Chaves County, NM, follow these steps: 1.
+Confirm that the property is in unincorporated Chaves County (not within any municipality).
 2. Determine permit type: building (general construction), electrical, plumbing, or mechanical.
 Each discipline may require a separate permit.
 3. For projects that may require county zoning approval (subdivision, commercial land use change, etc.), contact Chaves County Community Development at (575) 624-6612 before applying for the CID permit.
 4. Prepare required documents (site plan, construction drawings, contractor license information, energy compliance documentation).
 5. Submit the application online or in-person at the CID Roswell regional office at 1905 W. Second Street, Roswell, NM 88201.
 6. Pay the plan review fee at the time of application submittal (20% of the building permit fee).
 7. Await plan review by CID.
 CID will contact the applicant for any corrections or additional information via the online portal or by phone/email.
 8. Resubmit any corrected plans and respond to all plan review comments before proceeding.
 9. Pay remaining permit fee upon plan approval.
 10. Receive issued permit and post it prominently on the job site before commencing construction.
 11. Schedule and pass all required phased inspections with CID.
 12. Receive final inspection approval from CID inspector.
 Certificate of Occupancy issued for new construction or additions where occupancy is changing.

-How long does it take to get a building permit in unincorporated Chaves County, NM?
+04 How long does it take to get a building permit in unincorporated Chaves County, NM?

-What work is exempt from building permits in unincorporated Chaves County, NM?
+05 What work is exempt from building permits in unincorporated Chaves County, NM?

-How do I schedule a building inspection in unincorporated Chaves County, NM?
+06 How do I schedule a building inspection in unincorporated Chaves County, NM?

-Inspections can be scheduled via: (575) 624-6060, NM CID Online Permit System.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Chaves County, NM via: (575) 624-6060, NM CID Online Permit System.
 Provide at least 24 to 48 hours advance notice.